how to get kids to listen without yelling

 A few rules of thumb:

 • Don’t use more than one sentence.
-You should never have to say “stop running, put away the dishes, get dressed for bed, and go brush your teeth” all in one breath.
+You should never have to say “Stop running, put away the dishes, get dressed for bed, and go brush your teeth” all in one breath.
 It’s too much for any child (or adult) to process!

 • Be specific.
 Saying “Put on shoes” has a completely different meaning than telling your child “Put on your blue sneakers with orange laces, please.
 Thank you!”
 The former makes it seem like you’re barking orders; the latter seems like a casual request.
 Which would you be more likely to respond positively towards?